dynamsoft-docs/label-recognition-docs-mobile/programming/android/user-guide.md

 ### Include the Library

 Add the SDK to your new project.
-Please read [Add the SDK](#add-the-sdk) section for more details.
+Please read [add the SDK](#add-the-sdk) section for more details.

 ### Initialize the License